BartyzalRadek/MLNotes/ANN_architectures.md

     - <img src="https://github.com/BartyzalRadek/MLNotes/blob/master/img/transformer_self_attention.png" alt="Attention calculation" width="350"/>
     - Multi-head attention = multiply Q, K, V by Linear layer to make them smaller -> do the self attention 8 times -> concat outputs -> multiply by W_O to get output of correct shape = Linear layer:
     - <img src="https://github.com/BartyzalRadek/MLNotes/blob/master/img/transformer_multi_head.png" alt="Multi-head attention" width="500"/>
+  - **Decoder:**
+    - First input is <start> token
+    - Rest of inputs is the translated sentence = labels shifted to the right = teacher forcing
+    - To prevent model from looking at the labels = Masked Self-Attention = words can look only at previous words during self-attention
+    - Inference = generate a new sentence:
+      - Insert <start> token or embedding based on Encoder output
+      - Outputs a prob. distrib. over words
+      - get most likely word ->
+      - Append generated word to input sequence and generate a new word
 # CNN

 **Sources:**